wp-plugins/advanced-uploader/readme.txt

 * First version uploaded to wordpress library.

 == Upgrade Notice ==
+= 1.8 = fixed typo with missing $ in front of vairable name
 = 1.7 = fixed bug with different server/php setting by making sure directory separator is present between dirctory and file name
 = 1.6 = fixed bug with Firefox that caused a problem for some images to not upload the thumbnails = 1.5 = fixed bug to allow add to library to work for non-default directory